SaTScan

 SaTScan is a software tool that employs scan statistics for the spatial and temporal analysis of clusters of events.
 The software is trademarked by Martin Kulldorff, and was designed originally for public health and epidemiology to identify clusters of cases in both space (geographical location) and time and to perform statistical analysis to determine if these clusters are significantly different from what would be expected by chance The software provides a user-friendly interface and a range of statistical methods, making it accessible to researchers and practitioners.
 While not a full Geographic Information System, the outputs from SaTScan can be integrated with software such as ArcGIS or QGIS to visualize and analyze spatial data, and to map the distribution of various phenomena.

 Analysis

 SaTScan employs scan statistics to identify clusters of space and time phenomena.
-Scan statistics use regular shapes (usually circles) of varying sizes to evaluate a study area.
-Within each circle, the software computes if the phenomena within the circle is significantly different than expected compared to the area outside the circle.
+Scan statistics use regularly shaped windows (usually circles) of varying sizes to evaluate a study area.
+Within each window, the software computes if the phenomena within is significantly different than expected compared to the area outside the window.

 SaTScan can analyze data retrospectively or prospectively.
 It can look at the data spatially, temporally, or simultaneously incorporate both space and time.
 SaTScan can incorporate numerous probability models, including Poisson distribution, Bernoulli distribution, Monte Carlo method, and multinomial distribution.
 Using these, it can look for areas of higher and lower occurrences of phenomena than expected.

 Results are output into a variety of formats, including ESRI Shapefile, HTML, and KML.